-So, you have finally set up your website in order to become a master of affiliate marketing, blogging, or online selling and you have noticed numerous references in the ‘how to’ blogs that you consume in massive quantities, to email marketing.
+So, you have finally set up your website to master affiliate marketing, blogging, or online selling.

 This post includes affiliate links – if you buy through my link I may get paid a commission but the price remains the same for you.
 Thank you for your support.

-It’s true to say that technology has come a long way since the inception of email marketing but everyone who is at the top of their game in the online world has an email marketing strategy.
+It’s true to say that technology has come a long way since the start of email marketing.
+But everyone who is at the top of their game in the online world has an email marketing strategy.
+Why?

 According to Hubspot, email marketing currently returns $42 for every $1 spent!
 Check out their Email Marketing Strategy post to get more interesting stats here.